echoshihab/JS30Challenge/README.md

 ### Day 19: Fun with Webcam
 worked along wes bos for this challenge.
 Had to make a minor change and replace the now depreciated createObjectURL syntax with srcObject (see - https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL)

+For rest of these lessons, I followed along the video w/ starter files to solve the challenges:

 ### Day 20: Speech Recognition
 Done